 We all want to own a car that rarely breaks down.
-Now you can find out if your car, or one you are considering buying, will go the distance with a new ranking of the nation’s most reliable cars.
+Now you can find out if your car, or one you are considering buying, will go the distance with a new analysis of the nation’s most and least reliable cars.

 Reliability is a big factor when it comes to selecting a new car.